tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/supervised-learning-101.md

 {{% /tip %}}

 ## A Classification Example: Decision Trees
 In this example of supervised classification in R we will use the `iris` dataset.
 This dataset consists of measurements for iris flowers from three different species.
-We will train a model that can classify the irises into one of the three speciess.
+We will train a model that can classify the irises into one of the three species.
 We will do this by making a decision tree.

 ### Loading and Inspecting the Data
 First, load the iris dataset and inspect what it looks like: